 Important Considerations in Communication: Applied vs. Theoretical, Corporate/Organizational vs. Social Advocacy

 For students researching master’s degrees in communication, programs can generally be divided into thematic categories that are separate from program specializations.
 It is important to understand these themes so that students can choose a program that aligns with their professional and career goals.
-Programs can be categorized into applied communication programs versus theoretical and research focused programs.
+Programs can be categorized into applied communication programs versus theoretical/social scientific research focused programs.
 In addition, there are programs that focus on the strategies and techniques used to promote a company or organization (e.g. public relations, marketing, organizational leadership, media management…) versus programs that focus on social advocacy and using communication to improve society.

 Master’s in applied communication programs focus on preparing students for careers in industry through courses that focus on concrete skills development.
 On the other hand, master’s in communication theory and research programs often concentrate on giving students the skills and theoretical background to engage in advanced communication research.
-Research-based programs also typically prepare students to pursue doctoral education in the field of communication.
+Social scientific programs also typically prepare students to pursue doctoral education in the field of communication.

 Students should note that while some program specializations are more clearly defined as applied versus theoretical (e.g. strategic communication versus communication studies), others may cover theoretical and applied/practical communication concepts equally, or give students the choice to pursue either an applied or a theory-based focus of study.
 For example, a master’s in mass communication program may have a professional/applied track and a theory/research track.
 In addition, some programs allow students to customize their program through choosing applied and/or theoretical courses for their elective requirements.
 Due to these variances, students should thoroughly research programs to understand the concepts, principles, and methods they can expect to learn before applying.